jannvck/rdfp/README.md

 It can process RDF streams in parallel since the Akka actors model has been applied.

 ## Installation
-Clone the repository and run sbt in the project root folder.
+Clone the repository and run [sbt](http://www.scala-sbt.org/) in the project root folder.
 Enter 'test' to run the tests, 'compile' to compile the project or 'doc' to generate API documentation with scaladoc.
+Use the tests to verify all is running correctly.

 ## Getting Started